-Dell has come a long way from its checkered past.
-Although its laptops used to be notorious for being substandard and prone to failures, the manufacturer has managed to re-establish itself as among the top PC makers out there.
-And, in the last decade, it’s created some of the best, highest quality, and most lauded notebooks right now, building a loyal following as a result.
+Dell is now among the top PC makers out there: over the last decade it’s created some of the best, highest quality, and most lauded notebooks you can buy, building a loyal following as a result.

-Meanwhile, those few who just want the best Dell laptop to use on the dryer parts of the business like jumping on video calls with clients, sending emails, and putting together invoices and contracts will probably want a capable business laptop with decent power and more robust security features.
+Meanwhile, those who just want the best Dell laptop for the less glamorous parts of business like jumping on video calls with clients, sending emails, and putting together invoices and contracts will probably want a capable business laptop with decent power and more robust security features.

 We know that makes choosing the best Dell laptop sound like a lot of work, but don’t worry.
 Just figure out what you’re going to need it for the most, and consult our list.
 Below, we’ve gathered the best Dell laptops out there for creative pros and novices, keeping in mind their different needs and budget.

-The Dell XPS 15 has always been among the best laptops for prosumers, but it takes things to another level with this impressive 2021 instalment.
-It’s one of the very first laptops to boast an OLED display, making it a sort of pioneer – as if it needs more accolades.
-And, an OLED display means deeper blacks, wide colour gamuts, and excellent contrast ratios as well as HDR support – though if you want a non-OLED screen, that is still an option.
-Of course, all that power inside, especially the Nvidia RTX discrete graphics should see you through your demanding photo editing and less demanding video editing needs.
+The Dell XPS 15 has always been among the best laptops for prosumers, but it takes things to another level with this latest instalment.
+It’s one of a growing number of laptops to boast an OLED display - the finest screen tech money can buy.
+An OLED display means deeper blacks, wide colour gamuts, and excellent contrast ratios as well as HDR support – though if you want a non-OLED screen, that is still an option.
+There's also plenty of processing power inside, with Nvidia RTX discrete graphics that should see you through your demanding photo editing and less demanding video editing needs.